azure5890-boop/Phishing-Detection-System/README.md

 If you like this project, consider giving it a ⭐ on GitHub!

 ⚠️ Disclaimer: This tool is not a replacement for professional security systems.
-We are updating it
+We are updating it.